nethy/profile-generator/docs/configuration.md

 `optional`: if a template is optional, then profiles will be created with and without it.
 Example: `T1` and `T2` are templates and `T2` is optional, then `T1` and `T1_T2` profiles will be created.
+Default value is `false`.

+`directory`: template will be a sub-directory instead.
+Each template represents a directory level.

 Configuration templates are described in the `templates` field.
 Each template will be combined with predecessing ones.